spiral/docs/orm/basics.md

 }
 ```

-Let's try to check SQL statement generated for last selection:
+Let's check the SQL statement generated for the last selection:

 ```sql
 SELECT